SpiNNakerManchester/SpiNNakerManchester.github.io/development/integration.md

     - Therefore picking up any cfg file
     - Allowing for relative paths to supporting files
 - It will reset the simulator state in case a previous test left in unstable.
-    - Sorry it can not push the reset button on a 4 chip board for you.
+    - Sorry, it can not push the reset button on a 4 chip board for you.
 - Will try the script a few times if a network type error occurs.
     - The retry is recorded and Jenkins will fail at a later stage
 - Keeps a record of how long the script took to standard output and in `TestBase/reports/scripts_ran_successfully`